"'Moo'. Are you happy now?"

 - Somewhat subverted by Thomas Burnett Swann's minotaurs Silver Bells and his son Eunostos, who have at least as much brains as brawn.
 However, it's probably worth noting that their heads are more human-looking than the classical minotaur.

-- Bull-centaurs or shedu (see below) may exist in Narnia.
-Regular minotaurs exist as well (mostly bad in The Lion, The Witch, and the Wardrobe, although the Prince Caspian movie has a heroic badass one).
+- Bull-centaurs or shedu (see below) may exist in The Chronicles of Narnia.
+Regular minotaurs exist as well (mostly bad in The Lion, The Witch, and the Wardrobe, although the Prince Caspian movie has a heroic badass one.)

 - Om from Small Gods, when manifesting himself on the Disc, would take the shape of many animals, the bull being one of the most popular, and the holy horns being the sacred sign.